brooth/jeta/index.md

 ---
 layout: default
-title: Java metacode generating framework
+title: Jeta - Java metacode generating framework
 ---

 *Jeta* - is an Open Source framework, built on the top of `javax.annotation.processing`, that brings metaprogramming into *Java* Project.
 It aims to reduce boilerplate code and increase errors detection at compile-time.